 Sebastián Lelio’s A Fantastic Woman follows Marina, a transgender woman living happily in a heteronormative relationship with her partner, Orlando (Francisco Reyes), until he suddenly dies.
 Unfairly treated, both by his transphobic family and by the very institutions that are supposed to help her, Marina fights for her right to be present at Orlando’s funeral and say goodbye to her lover.

 After praising the film in her review back in Berlin last year, Elena interviewed director Lelio in Toronto last September.

-Seventh Row (7R): How did this project come about?
+Seventh Row (7R): How did A Fantastic Woman come about?

 7R: How did you work on the film?
 Did you already know any transgender people?

 Sebastián Lelio: I didn’t, actually.
 We started with a situation: what would happen if the person you loved died in your arms — but your arms were the worst place in the world for that person to die because, for some reason, you are the unwanted one?
 You’re rejected, but you have to inform the family, let everyone know what happened… That was the original premise.

 Then, the idea of making this story happen to a transgender woman appeared, and it was like when you hear this special sound in baseball, and you know it’s a good hit.
 But at the same time, we knew it could be a disaster.
 So, I felt the need to meet some transgender people.
 At that time, I’d been living in Berlin for five years, so I was away from my country, detached from what was going on out there.
 I met three or four transgender women, and they suggested I talk to Daniela [Vega].
 They all said, “She’s fantastic.”'Identity itself is explored not only in the character, but in the film itself as a cinematic device.
 The film’s own identity is being self-analysed.'Click To Tweet